Ahebert76/JAMF/README.md

-# Tuen off all but wireless
+# Turn off all but wireless

 This will disable al network connections but wireless